Set (cards)

-A set or group in card games is a scoring combination consisting of three or more playing cards of the same rank; in some games, such as Bieten, a set may also comprise just two cards (a 'pair').
+In card games, a set or group is a scoring combination consisting of multiple playing cards, usually of the same rank.
+Depending on the game, a set may consist of two cards of equal rank (a "pair") as in Bieten, three of a kind as in poker, or more.

 Description

 Sets are one of the two types of meld that may be used in games where melding is part of the play; the other being a run or sequence.
 A set or group comprises 3 or 4 cards of the same rank and, usually, different suits.
 A prial, pair royal, gleek or triplet is a set of 3 cards of equal rank and a quartet or, in some older games, a mournival, is one of four cards of the same rank.

 Usually a pair (2 cards of the same rank but different suits) is not counted as a "set"; but some games, such as Bieten or Perlaggen do include pairs as sets.
 A wild set is one containing wild cards – that is, those cards designated in the rules as being wild, for example, the jokers in Rommé.
 On the other hand, a natural set is one consisting entirely of 'natural cards'.

+In Texas Holdem poker, a set refers to a three of a kind where the player has a pocket pair.
+This is contrasted with trips which is when a player only has one hole card that matches with two board cards.